bguiz/blog-bguiz/src/posts/2025-09-12-developer-education-burger-framework.md

 - Are we reducing the time to first aha?
   (Utility)
-- Does this resource increase developer confidence?
+- Would it increase developer confidence?
-  Developer success rate?
+  How about developer success rate?
   (Impact)
 - What is the effort proportional to its priority and visibility?
   (Strategy)